The 4 Dimensions Of High Potential Talent

 Employees who do not demonstrate high levels of cognitive ability and learning agility have fewer chances of succeeding in demanding roles in the future.

-High potential talent must have the cognitive ability to take on more complex tasks, deliver value and contribute to the future growth of their organisations.
-Keeping in mind the rapid advancements and changes impacting all organisations, high potential individuals must also demonstrate the openness and learning agility to learn, unlearn, re-skill and up-skill based on organisational demands and priorities.
+High potential talent must have the cognitive ability to take on more complex tasks, deliver value and contribute to the future growth of their organizations.
+Keeping in mind the rapid advancements and changes impacting all organizations, high potential individuals must also demonstrate the openness and learning agility to learn, unlearn, re-skill and up-skill based on organizational demands and priorities.

 Leadership Behaviours

 As employees go up the career ladder, it is not always what they do but how they do it.
-As individuals move into more senior positions, they have a more pervasive impact on the rest of the organisation.
-Hence, demonstrating the right leadership behaviours and competencies is absolutely crucial.
+As individuals move into more senior positions, they have a more pervasive impact on the rest of the organization.
+Hence, demonstrating the right leadership behaviors and competencies is absolutely crucial.
 It is not just in how high potential talent manage themselves, but also on how they inspire, lead and manage others.
-While leadership competencies are different for every organisation based on their unique context, there are some common themes from our research with 250+ organisations.
+While leadership competencies are different for every organization based on their unique context, there are some common themes from our research with 250+ organizations.

 High potential leaders must display the strategic and business acumen to propel their companies forward.
 They must also have the necessary people skills to lead and manage others, network with and influence key stakeholders as well as to anticipate the needs of customers.
 Finally, to be able to thrive in times of change and complexity, having flexibility, dealing with ambiguity, taking ownership, making decisions and delivering results cannot be emphasized enough.